 Netlify will use your GitHub repository to build and deploy your site every time you commit a change to your code.
 To connect your repository to Netlify, you will need to create a new Netlify site and link it to your GitHub repository.

 If you don't already have a Netlify account, go to Netlify.com and create a free account.

 You will be prompted to connect to a Git provider.
 Choose GitHub and follow the on-screen instructions to authenticate your GitHub account.
 Then, choose your project’s GitHub repository from the list provided.

 - To complete the process of deploying your app to the web, you will need to review and confirm the settings provided by Netlify.
 These settings should already be correctly configured for your refine project.
 Simply scroll down and click

 Congratulations!
 You now have an refine website hosted on Netlify.

-To support for client-side routing, you can check out the Create React App documentation on deployment.
+For more information on client-side routing, check out the create Create React App documentation on deployment.

 Visit your new website

 To view your new website, visit the URL provided in your site settings or type it into a browser window.